Fractured but not fallen: Jamire Calvin’s return to the field at Washington State was a tumultuous two-year battle

 One milestone down, infinity to go for his self-motivated, exceptionally gifted, goal-oriented son.

-But, both literally and metaphorically, the rainbow balloons and confetti stopped falling on Calvin that night in south-central Texas.
-The next year and a half of the player’s life was not defined by big-time touchdown catches, dazzling juke moves or glossy bowl rings, but instead by unlucky missteps, hospital beds and deep prayers.
+But, literally and metaphorically, the rainbow balloons and confetti stopped falling on Calvin that night in south-central Texas.
+The next year and a half of the player’s life was not defined by big-time touchdown catches, dazzling juke moves or glossy bowl rings but by unlucky missteps, hospital beds and deep prayers.

 A few months after WSU’s Texas takeover, the Cougars were back out on the practice field for “Midnight Maneuvers,” the strenuous winter training period Mike Leach’s teams use to build strength, speed and stamina in the offseason — often outdoors in piercing conditions.
 Calvin was in the middle of an agility drill, shuffling through plastic hoops when he lost his footing on the cold, crusty turf of Rogers Field.